astra-net/astra-scan.backend/README.md

-# Harmony Blockchain Data Indexer
+# Astra Blockchain Data Indexer

-Indexer scrapes blocks, transactions (staking, call traces, logs), tracks contracts, ERC20 (aka HRC20) and ERC721 (aka HRC721) operations and balances from Harmony blockchain and writes to postgres db.
+Indexer scrapes blocks, transactions (staking, call traces, logs), tracks contracts, ERC20 (aka HRC20) and ERC721 (aka HRC721) operations and balances from Astra blockchain and writes to postgres db.

 API serves REST/JSON and websocket.
 Also, here is initial draft for GRPC.
 Will be implemented fully on community demand.